 I carry my LifeStraw on me at all times and it served me well more than a few times.
 Having a water filter will help you purify water, regardless if you are in the wild or in the city.
-Obtaining fresh water in an urban crisis is a priority and you need to make sure the water is drinkable, even if it is advertised as such.
-I traveled to India a couple of times and during my first trip I got a bad case of diarrhea, at first I thought it was a classic case of traveler’s diarrhea, but after going to the hospital I found out it was a bug I got from the water.
-I was shocked because I was drinking only bottled water and I later found out that some street vendors are bottling tap water which they sell to tourists as purified water.
+Obtaining fresh water in an urban crisis is a priority.
+You need to make sure the water is drinkable, even if it is advertised as such.
+I traveled to India a couple of times and during my first trip I got a bad case of diarrhea.
+At first I thought it was a classic case of traveler’s diarrhea, but after going to the hospital I found out it was a bug I got from the water.
+I was shocked because I was drinking only bottled water.
+However, I later found out that some street vendors are bottling tap water which they sell to tourists as purified water.

 N95 Dust masks

-Carrying a $500 state of the art military gas mask in your bag will get you in trouble because you will never be able to go through security with such item.
+Carrying a $500 state of the art military gas mask in your bag will get you in trouble.
+I guarantee you will never be able to go through security with such item.
 However if you carry a few N95 masks with you and you tell custom that you just want to protect yourself against airborne contaminants, nobody will question you further.
-Luckily for me, I never experienced an event that made me test the full potential of these masks and the first and only time I’ve used such a mask was during a safari trip in Dubai.
+Luckily for me, I never experienced an event that made me test the full potential of these masks.
+The first and only time I’ve used such a mask was during a safari trip in Dubai.
 They did a good job protecting us from a small sand storm.

 You need to protect your hands because they are critical survival tools and there could be many hazards associated with an urban disaster.
 You should avoid neoprene or nylon gloves because they will melt when exposed to intense heat.
 I’m used to carry a pair of Bionic driving gloves and I’ve used them many times under various conditions.